Keystone Professionalism & Leadership Program

 How the Keystone Program Works

 As with last year, the program will operate much like the Continuing Legal Education (CLE) programs licensed attorneys participate in throughout most of the United States.
-If you decide to complete the program during the 2013-2014 academic year, you will be eligible to list your participation on your résumé, will be eligible for special recognition at the end of the year, and students who earn the highest number of points will be eligible for a special lunch in recognition of their achievement.
+Students who complete the program during the 2014-2015 school year are recognized at an end of year luncheon, receive pins, are entitled to list completion of the program on their resumes, and will have the program completion listed on their transcript.